NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/TeamEffortLog.md

 Program classes refactored to further suit out teams needs - 2/2
 [DisplayTableService](/src/DisplayTableService.java) previously named DisplayTable.java, [SearchAndViewService](/src/SearchAndViewService.java) previously named SearchAndView.java.

-Technical documentation worked on - 6/9
+Technical documentation worked on - 8/9
-[README.md document](/README.md), [Product Implementation Report](/Final Technical Documentation/ProductImplementationReport.md), [Product Demonstration](/Final Technical Documentation/Productdemonstration.md), [Project ManagementLog](/Final Technical Documentation/ProjectManagementLog.md), [CE29x Team Final Product Report](/Final Technical Documentation/CE29x Team Final Product Report.docx), Team Effort Log (This file).
+[README.md document](/README.md), [Product Implementation Report](/Final Technical Documentation/ProductImplementationReport.md), [Product Demonstration](/Final Technical Documentation/Productdemonstration.md), [Project ManagementLog](/Final Technical Documentation/ProjectManagementLog.md), [CE29x Team Final Product Report](/Final Technical Documentation/CE29x Team Final Product Report.docx), [Product Context Report](/Final Technical Documentation/ProductContextReport.md), [Marketing Plan](/Final Technical Documentation/MarketingPlan.md), Team Effort Log (This file).

 ### Sprint 10 (University Week 10 - Week 12)
 After the MVP we had many ideas of what we were going to implement next.
 I began to focus on the forefront of our program, the Login page which is what the user will see first.
 It is important that this works well and allows the only users who are authorised to use the program to log in.